parimisankar/Ubuntu1604-AIO-devStack-Queens-Sahara-and-Trove-Installation/README.md

-# Deploy-OpenStack-with-Sahara-and-Trove using devStack on a single VM
+10 steps to Deploy OpenStack with Sahara and Trove using devStack on a single VM